stackbit-projects/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 I had originally wired all the power, ground, and signal in parallel so I didn't need to worry about a single point of failure taking down all the other components, but the Raspberry Pi can only support 1 LED strip at a time, which I thought I could be clever with code and thwart the restriction, but it ended up the hardware just wasn't able to do support 3 separate LED strips.
-I had to rewire the 3 lights into series, and so now am doing hybrid solution with power in parallel and signal in a series.
+I had to rewire the 3 lights into series, and so now I'm doing a hybrid solution with power in parallel and signal in a series.

 I also managed to accidentally connect two live wires and blow out the LEDs on my top most ring, so I had to shovel out $10 for a replacement on Amazon, but since I made it so modular, the repair was just a 5 minute swap out to get it working again.

-Now, I had complete control via a python script running on my headless Raspberry Pi and I could write some programs.
+Now, I had complete control via a python script running on my headless Raspberry Pi and I can write some programs!

 <h3>Making it pretty</h3>